jianwen-android/notes-sst-/History/B. Korean War/B.1 Events of the Koeran War.md

 - Battle of Incheon
 	- While North Korean fighting force was in the Southeast, MacArthur ordered a strike at Incheon
-	- The strike was successful, South Korea restired Seoul on 26 September
+	- The strike was successful, South Korea restored Seoul on 26 September
 - South invasion of North
 	- South Korean forces then began the invasion of North Korea with UN forces, took Pyongyang on 19 Oct
 	- Advanced up to Yalu River